 Can I receive additional funding to study abroad?

 - Typically, the only additional funds available for study abroad expenses are Federal Parent PLUS Loans or private loans.
 Information on applying for these loans can be found by clicking here.

 How will I receive my financial aid when I am studying abroad?

-- All financial aid that is able to be applied to your program will pay to your student account on the first day of the semester, and will be used to pay any balance that is on your account.
-Any overage of funds that is left on a student’s account after all John Carroll charges have been paid will be refunded back to the student at their home address upon receipt of a refund request form, or, if no form is received, after the Bursar’s audit of student accounts.
-With some study abroad programs, a student can request that the overage on their account be forwarded to his/her host institution, if he/she provides the Office of Financial Aid with a copy of a bill showing what is owed to that institution.
+- All financial aid that is able to be applied to your program will pay to your student account on the first day of the semester and will be used to pay any balance that is on your account.
+Any overage of funds that are left on a student’s account after all John Carroll charges have been paid will be refunded back to the student within 14 days of the start of the semester.

 Why do I need to submit a consortium agreement for my study abroad program?

 - We require consortium agreements when you are participating in a study abroad program through another college or university.
 This is so we know how much the program costs, as the costs are set by that other college or university, not by John Carroll.
 Not all study abroad programs require a consortium agreement, so make sure you check with a Student Services Counselor if you are unsure.